Jaima-Jarnaz/CourierManagement-React-Laravel/README.md

   - create model for each table following laravel commands

-  ### Delete data using sweetAlert.<p>Always use button onClick it'll help to re-render the component instance of using NavLink</p>
+  ### Delete data using sweetAlert
+  <p>Always use button onClick it'll help to re-render the component instance of using NavLink</p>

   ```